jaredthirsk/PwdLess/README.md

 2. The user opens the nonce URL or enters the nonce into your app

-Once your website recieves the nonce the user recieved (by letting the user enter it manually or through query strings), you will begin requesting a JWT for the user.
+Once your website receives the nonce the user received (by letting the user enter it manually or through query strings), you will begin requesting a JWT for the user.
 To do this, your website makes an API call to PwdLess's `/auth/nonceToToken?nonce=SUPPLIED_NONCE`.
 PwdLess will then respond with a signed JWT containing the user's email address.

 3. You use the JWT to authenticate the user into your APIs

 Since it is not possible to change the contents of a signed JWT (given that you validate it in your APIs), you can now be certain of the user's identity & proceed by including the JWT in the authorization header of all subsequent requests made by your website.

+# FAQ

+* Can I use this with NodeJs, Django, RoR, Suave, Laravel, or any non-C# web framework?
+Absolutely!
+PwdLess is built to be platform-agnostic so you can use it with any language, framework, database, or operating system you want.
+You won't have to worry about maintaining any C# code since PwdLess is obtained as an executable that you just run to start a server; interacting with PwdLess internals is not necessary for customizing it since it is [fully configurable](#configuration) through environment variables or an external file.

+* What if a user's email is compromised?
+Email is a single point of failure for almost _all_ authentication systems, including the traditional email-password systems.
+This is because of password reset functionality in which an attacker can just reset your password by having access to your email.
+In fact, by using PwdLess you are _eliminating_ a point of failure (passwords)!

+* How come no database is used?
+PwdLess only authenticates users, with the end goal of providing them an access token that proves who they are.
+Once the access token has been issued, your client should make the necessary API calls to your database API solution (ie. if new user, store the user and prompt for extra details, else retrieve user data).
+This means PwdLess doesn't need to interact with any database & you're free to use solution you want.

+* Can I use other logins (Facebook, Twitter, GitHub, Email/Password, etc.) alongside PwdLess?
+Yes!
+PwdLess is fully independent of the rest of your tech stack, so using other login schemes should require 0 modification to PwdLess.

 # HTTP Endpoints
 PwdLess exposes the following HTTP API: